edoaltamura/edoaltamura/README.md

 - Sunyaev-Zeldovich effects

 # 🌍 Open-source
-I am passionately committed to the principles of open science and open data, viewing them as the drivers of impactful innovation and discovery.
+I am passionately committed to the principles of _open science_ and _open data_, viewing them as the drivers of impactful innovation and discovery.
 My mission is to foster a collaborative scientific community, where the boundaries of knowledge are continually expanded through the free exchange of ideas and acknowledgemnt of intellectual property.

 If you use software or data from my repositories, please acknowledge the source or include a citation as appropriate.
 I include citation guidelines in the `README` file - get in touch for further details or enquiries.